New Zealand Defence Force

 The New Zealand Defence Force (NZDF; Te Ope Kātua o Aotearoa, lit.
-"Line of Defence of New Zealand") are the armed forces of New Zealand.
-The NZDF is responsible for the protection of the national security of New Zealand and her realm, promoting its interests, safeguarding peace and security, as well as supporting peacekeeping and humanitarian missions.
-It consists of three services: the Royal New Zealand Navy (RNZN), the New Zealand Army and the Royal New Zealand Air Force (RNZAF), as well as 'tri-service' components.
-The NZDF has a strength of 15,191 made up of 9,215 regular force personnel, 3,030 reserve force personnel and 2,946 civilian members.
+"Line of Defence of New Zealand") is the three-branched military of New Zealand.
+The NZDF is responsible for the protection of the national security of New Zealand and its realm, promoting its interests, safeguarding peace and security, as well as supporting peacekeeping and humanitarian missions.
+It consists of three services: the Royal New Zealand Navy (RNZN), the New Zealand Army and the Royal New Zealand Air Force (RNZAF), as well as tri-service components.
+As of June 2024, the NZDF has a strength of 15,383 employees, consisting of 10,037 regular force personnel, 3,281 reserve force personnel and 3,294 civilian members.
 It is supported by the New Zealand Ministry of Defence (MOD) and is commanded by the Chief of Defence Force (CDF).

-The principal roles and tasks expected of the NZDF is to provide a combat capable force to defend New Zealand’s sovereign territory, and protect critical lines of communication.
+The principal roles and tasks expected of the NZDF is to provide a combat capable force to defend New Zealand's sovereign territory, and protect critical lines of communication.
 To provide civil defence support, meet whole-of-government security objectives, as well as commitments to allies and partners, support government agencies, protect and promote regional peace, security and resilience in the South Pacific, and uphold the international rules-based order.

 The NZDF delivers military effects in support of New Zealand’s national security objectives.
 It follows a government set defence policy framework that defines its principles, outcomes and priorities.
 The NZDF is a critical component of New Zealand’s national security system.
-New Zealand takes an “all-hazards” approach to national security that brings government agencies together to respond to all risks to national security, whether internal or external, human or natural.
+New Zealand takes an "all-hazards" approach to national security that brings government agencies together to respond to all risks to national security, whether internal or external, human, natural or artificial.

-The Governor-General as the representative of the Head of State, His Majesty the King of New Zealand, is the Commander-in-Chief.
-The Commander-in-Chief is Governor-General Dame Cindy Kiro, who exercises the power on the advice of the Minister of Defence, Andrew Little, under the Defence Act 1990.